ChiaWei88/Web-Scraping-ISS-Staff-Names/README.md

 # Objective
-Use Python library BeautifulSoup to extract staffs' profile (name. title, email) from [NUS ISS website](https://www.iss.nus.edu.sg/about-us/iss-team/management).
+Use Python library BeautifulSoup to extract staffs' profile from [NUS ISS website](https://www.iss.nus.edu.sg/about-us/iss-team/management).
 This is just a workshop exercise for education purpose.

 # Libraries
 * requests